 Exterior elements of the new development-roofs, entrances, eaves, porches, windows, doors, steps, retaining walls, garages, etc.-are of human scale and are compatible with the neighborhood and the style of architecture selected.
 The scale and height of the new structure follows the predominant pattern of the neighborhood which is comprised of three- and four-story buildings as well as historic houses that have not yet been renovated.
 Further, the style of this house is consistent with the Design Guidelines.
 This building is challenged by having two facades-the most publically visible one along Ontario Avenue and the historic façade of the house that faces east towards Marsac Avenue.
 The design proposed provides street presence along Ontario Avenue with a one-car garage and emphasized pedestrian entrance.
-From Ontario Avenue, the addition appears to be only one story in height.
-Along the west elevation, the new addition appears to be four stories in height, but is still shorter in height than the four story structures to the south.
+From Ontario Avenue, the addition appears to be four stories in height, but is still shorter in height than the four story structures to the south.
 The mass and scale of the proposed addition is similar to that of neighboring houses to the north and does not detract from the Historic District.